 In 2000, Sharon joined her daughter Holly in Florida and became the key designer of the Smart Way Reading and Spelling program, which is based upon the findings of the National Reading Panel.
 Since that time she has also served as the Director of Tutoring at the Community Learning Center, providing training to our professional tutors, volunteers and parents.
 In 2005, she designed and delivered a Family Literacy Program under a grant she wrote and got approved for the Governor’s Family Literacy Initiative (GFLI-under the Governor Jeb Bush).
 Today she continues to be active in educational reform and serves as the Florida State Representative for the National Right to Read Foundation.

 Kristen Harper has always been passionate about helping children and through her college career has improved the lives of many children through mentoring, tutoring and assisting foster care families.
-After earning her Bachelor’s degree from the University of Central Florida in 1999, she began her adult career as a Mentor Manager at Big Brothers Big Sisters (BBBS) in Hillsborough County and quickly moved up the ranks in management.
+After earning her Bachelor’s degree from the University of Central Florida in 1999, she began her adult career as a Mentor Manager at Big Brothers Big Sisters (BBBS) in Hillsborough County.

 At this time, Holly was in search of someone to run a literacy and math tutoring program in Ybor City and the Reading Partners program was born.
 Kristen ran this program which served underprivileged children in Tampa Bay for the next five years, resulting in hundreds of children from low-income families getting effective tutoring in reading, writing, math and study skills.
 Since then, Kristen has worked with the CLC as a professional tutor, Program Director, Director of Development, and most recently, VP of Expansion.
-Kristen has been a part of the CLC team for over 14 years!
+Kristen has been a part of the CLC team since 2002!

 Prior to joining the Community Learning Center, Bill Fiorentino was an Associate Director for Verizon in their strategic planning and finance departments.
 While living in New York, Bill was an adult education instructor, teaching business applications and computer skills for ten years.
 Following his move to Florida, he worked in the Pinellas County school system from 2005 to 2008 as a substitute teacher.